-- (i) to plan for, coordinate and put in place measures to improve the resilience of communities for potential disaster events. - (2) The authority's functions also include any other function given to the authority under this Act or another Act.
+- (j) if asked by the Minister, to give the Minister advice about putting into effect recommendations made after an inquiry or inquest, particularly recommendations about mitigating against, recovering from or improving resilience for disasters. - (2) The authority's functions also include any other function given to the authority under this Act or another Act.